-- Additionally, HDMI Licensing, LLC will maintain a list of approved connectors.
+- Additionally, HDMI Licensing Administrator, Inc. will maintain a list of approved connectors.
 For a device to pass CTS 1.2a testing at an ATC, all connectors on such device must appear on the approved connector list.
-To add a connector to this list, the vendor must submit to the ATC or HDMI Licensing, LLC full and passing testing results.
+To add a connector to this list, the vendor must submit to the ATC or HDMI Licensing Administrator, Inc. full and passing testing results.

 Return to top

 - Higher speed: HDMI 1.3 increases its single-link bandwidth to 340 MHz (10.2 Gbps) to support the demands of future HD display devices, such as higher resolutions, Deep Color and high frame rates.
 In addition, built into the HDMI 1.3 specification is the technical foundation that will let future versions of the HDMI Specification reach significantly higher speeds.

 - Deep Color: HDMI 1.3 supports 10-bit, 12-bit and 16-bit (RGB or YCbCr) color depths, up from the 8-bit depths in previous versions of the HDMI specification, for stunning rendering of over one billion colors in unprecedented detail.